CGurity/SDA/en/02-Policies and directives/0202-Data-protection-policies.md

 > What levels of sensitivity does the information handled by the organization have and how are they described?
 > How can any piece of information be classified according to the sensitivity levels proposed?

-1. Check the matrix of consequences in the activity *data mapping and classification.*
+1. Check the matrix of consequences of the activity *data mapping and classification.*
 2. Introduce some types of information in classification schemes commonly used in information security, then propose to keep up with impact levels developed.
 * Public/confidential/secret/internal/regulatory data classifications, among others, are often used, taking into account the damage that may be caused by their commitment.
 In terms of our methodology, the same levels of impact proposed in previous sections can fill this space and therefore are suggested for reasons of simplicity.
-3. Unify in a single table cell the content of each row by the level of impact developed and empty this information in section (2) as shown in the graph.
+3. Unify in a single table cell the content of each row by the level of impact developed and empty this information in section the (2) as shown in the graph.
   ![Grafico](../img/0202/0202-01.png)

 ##### 3. Responsible for information
 > Who is responsible for the data protection?

 When handling information with different levels of sensitivity, it is important to ensure that security measures are put in place to protect data, so it becomes relevant to know who is responsible for implementing and maintaining the suggested security measures.
 Although standardized reference frames propose several figures regarding responsibility for information, it is recommended only to use the figure of the *custodian of the information*.
-Depending on the needs and dynamics of the organization, there are several approaches to determining who are the custodians of the information. e.g.:
+Depending on the needs and dynamics of the organization, there are several approaches to determining who are the custodians of the information.
+E.g.:
 * People who generate the information objects.
 * Coordinators of departments or areas associated with information objects.
 * People who manipulate the information at every moment.